Shamshera: Plot

-1896: After learning the truth, Balli fakes his death and escapes from the fortress with the help of Shamshera's trusted ally Pir Baba.
+1896: After learning the truth, a bird saves him from death and Shamshera appears as a Ghost.
+Balli fakes his death and escapes from the fortress with the help of Shamshera's trusted ally Pir Baba.
 When Shamshera decided to move to the fortress, a few Khamerans decided to stay back, where they are now residing in a town named Nagina, and had camouflaged their identities, doing all petty jobs in the town for a living and they were waiting for Shamshera, as he would come and help them regain their lost respect and dignity.
 As advised by Pir Baba, and with the help of a local dancer named Sona, Balli starts looting the rich people of Kaza and refers himself as Shamshera.

 The British General is worried about the new Shamshera.
 Shudh Singh invites the General for his wedding, where the General deduce that Shamshera would come to the wedding.
 Balli is able to steal the gold from Shudh Singh's wedding, but his youngest gang member is shot by the sadistic cop.
 With the information given by a gang member of Balli, Shudh Singh conducts a crackdown and confiscates all the gold that the gang had stolen until now, where Sona (who is pregnant with Balli's child) is caught by Shudh Singh, where he attempts to kill her and Balli's child, but the General stops him.

 Though heartbroken, Balli plans to steal the Queen's Crown, which is supposed to arrive at Kaza.
 Despite tight security, Balli steals the Queen's crown and puts a blot on the British General's reputation.
 Balli makes a deal with the General to free the Khamerans, in exchange for the Queen's Crown.
 The General agrees and Balli returns with the surviving members of his crew to the Kaza Fortress.
 Shudh Singh kills the British forces, and places the blame on Balli, and takes the credit for returning the crown to the queen, but forgets about placing the blame on Khamerans.

 The Khamerans learn about Shamshera's sacrifice from Pir Baba, where they get enraged and breaks the fortress's gates to fight alongside Balli.
 They slaughter the police force.
 Balli fights Shudh Singh, and he hangs Shudh Singh in the same way, in which he hanged Shamshera.
 Balli leaves the Queen's Crown to the British General, due to him having saved Sona's life.
 The Khamerans ride alongside Balli, and are hopeful that they will be able to live a dignified life hereafter.